matthew-e-brown/cave-story-music/README.md

 6. Retrieve the `.flac` files from `./flac-output` and convert them to whatever format you want. <sup>[[1]][to-mp3] [[2]][to-aiff]</sup>

+**Note:** The script all the child processes concurrently, so you may see a big spike in CPU usage as approximately 209 (44*2 + 44 + 47) children are spawned.
+The first set of soundtracks will take the longest because Organism needs to convert it to raw audio before FFmpeg can process it.

+### Changing metadata

 The script and metadata should all have sensible defaults, but you can of course edit them to your liking.
 If you want a media player like iTunes to import the album properly, make sure you keep the following items the same: